Bio-duck: Purpose of sound

 The function of the calling behavior of the Antarctic minke whale is still unknown.
 It was previously hypothesized that the function of the calls was for navigating areas with dense sea-ice coverage, but multiple acoustic research sources deny this, as bio-duck sounds were also detected at lower latitude areas with no sea ice, such as the coast off Namibia and the Perth Canyon.

 A paper published in 2017 suggests that calling behavior could be connected to feeding.
-The study noticed that during April to August, the vocal activity of Antarctic minke whale followed a pattern of high activity at midnight and less at midday.
-However, the period with highest vocal activity was also detected during time of minimal irradiance, suggesting that the pattern is not caused by the animals reacting to the sun.
+The study noticed that during April to August, the vocal activity of Antarctic minke whale followed a pattern of high activity at midnight and less at mid-day.
+However, the period with the highest vocal activity was also detected during times of minimal irradiance, suggesting that the pattern is not caused by the animals reacting to the sun.
 Instead, the vocal frequency matched the diel vertical migration of krill, a main diet of the Antarctic minke whales.
-Higher concentrations of krill were detected close to the surface during night-time, and lower concentrations during the day.
+Higher concentrations of krill were detected close to the surface during nighttime, and lower concentrations during the day.
 This matches the feeding behavior of the Antarctic minke whales, which feed by swimming directly under the sea-ice, sweeping for krill.
 The research hence suggested that during the months of May and July, calling behavior of Antarctic minke whales could be related to feeding.
 Additionally, they hypothesized that this may be done in a mating context, to attract potential mates to better feeding grounds, or simply because the whales feeding at deeper sea levels during the day are not capable of calling simultaneously.
-However, other researchers claim that the frequency of bio-duck calls does not correspond with diel patterns, and any pattern could be site specific.
+However, other researchers claim that the frequency of bio-duck calls does not correspond with diel patterns, and any pattern could be site-specific.

 Alternatively, other researchers suggest that the bio-duck calls could play a role in mating.
-This is because periods with highest acoustic presence of Antarctic minke whales aligned with their breeding season at lower latitudes of the Antarctic Ocean.
+This is because the periods with highest acoustic presence of Antarctic minke whales aligned with their breeding season at lower latitudes of the Antarctic Ocean.
 Additionally, the bio-duck sound shared similar acoustic properties to a "pulse train" which is another call by minke whales believed to serve reproductive functions.
 A research published in 2020 by Diego discusses this hypothesis.
 The research analyzed 9 years' worth of acoustic data collected between 2008 and 2016 from 21 locations throughout the Weddell Sea and hypothesized that Antarctic minke whales have breeding grounds both at high latitudes with dense ice cover, as well as lower latitudes.
-Combining this fact with research from 1995 which noted that breeding grounds of Antarctic minke whales in lower latitude areas are less concentrated compared to other cetaceans which favor shore waters, Diego hypothesized that the repetitive properties of the bio-duck sound are for attracting mates over longer distances.
+Combining this fact with research from 1995 which noted that breeding grounds of Antarctic minke whales in lower-latitude areas are less concentrated compared to other cetaceans which favor shore waters, Diego hypothesized that the repetitive properties of the bio-duck sound are for attracting mates over longer distances.
 However, they also state that further research of the context in which the sound is produced is necessary before any conclusions can be made.